pnpm/pnpm/README.md

   dependencies resolution and peers resolution.
 * `options.preferFrozenShrinkwrap` - *Boolean* - `true` by default.
 When `true`, a headless installation is performed if the shrinkwrap file is up-to-date with the `package.json` file.
+* `options.ownLifecycleHooksStdio` - *'inherit' | 'pipe'* - the stdio of the project's lifecycle hooks.
+Does not affect the stdio of the dependencies' hooks.

 ### `supi.uninstall(pkgsToUninstall, [options])`